ericthmoritsuka/TWOnboarding/week 1/git.md

 ### Fork/clone repo
 Forking a repository is the same as making a copy of that repository where you will make alterations.
 To do so,
-1. go to the repository you want to contribute (probably in GitHub);
+1. go to the repository you want to contribute (probably in GitHub)
-1. Click on _Fork_.
+1. Click on _Fork_

 Now you have a copy of the repository under your GitHub account.

 Cloning the repository is the same as copying that repository to your machine so you can work on it:

-1. In your forked repository page, click on _Code_;
+1. In your forked repository page, click on _Code_
-1. Copy the link in HTTPS;
+1. Copy the link in HTTPS
 2. Go to the terminal in your computer and enter `git clone HTTPS-link`

 Now you have a copy of the repository on your machine.